Termination Criterion#

 The termination of your optimization procedure is important.
 Running the algorithm not long enough can lead to unsatisfactory results; however, running it too long might waste function evaluations and thus computational resources.

-Default Termination (‘default’)
+Default Termination (‘default’)#

-We have added recently developed a termination criterion set if no termination is supplied to the minimize() method:
+We have recently developed a termination criterion set if no termination is supplied to the minimize() method:

 [1]: